|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Length of Semesters [top]

 The academic year was divided by the Feast of St. Michael (September 29) and Easter, with the summer semester occurring from Easter to St. Michael and the winter semester occurring from St. Michael to Easter.
 St. Michael was a fixed date, but Easter fluctuates from year to year (since it falls on the first Sunday after the first full moon after the spring equinox, which is March 21).
-The date for Easter can thus be anywhere from March 22 to April 25, thus creating a possible difference in length between any two semesters by more than two months.
+The date for Easter can thus be anywhere from March 22 to April 25, thus creating a possible difference in length between any two semesters by more than a month.
 With each new semester also came the election of the new rector for the university, which takes place “on the Sunday after Easter for the summer semester, and on the next Sunday after the Feast of St. Michael for the winter semester.”
 The election of the rector is an important academic date, but it was not the beginning of classes, since the distribution of the Lecture Catalog (Vorlesungsverzeichnis) was to occur “eight days after the election of the rector at the beginning of each semester” [Arnoldt 1746, i.199].